Tipi-Hack/tipi-hack.github.io/_posts/2018-06-30-NDH16-Wavestone-Step5.md

 ### Memory dump analysis
 Now, we need the flag!
-The easyest way to get the first three parts of the flag is to use the [Mimikatz Volatility plugin](https://github.com/sans-dfir/sift-files/blob/master/volatility/mimikatz.py)!
+The easiest way to get the first three parts of the flag is to use the [Mimikatz Volatility plugin](https://github.com/sans-dfir/sift-files/blob/master/volatility/mimikatz.py)!
 ```console
 # volatility --plugins=plugins/ -f memory --profile=Win7SP1x64 mimikatz
 Volatility Foundation Volatility Framework 2.6